Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

 - `peering` - (Optional) a `peering` block as defined below.
 Used to configure the ExpressRoute Circuit Peering.
   - `peering_type` - (Required) The type of the peering.
 Possible values are AzurePrivatePeering, AzurePublicPeering or MicrosoftPeering.
   - `vlan_id` - (Required) The VLAN ID for the peering.
+  - `resource_group_name` - (Optional) The name of the resource group in which to put the ExpressRoute Circuit Peering.
+Defaults to the resource group of the Virtual Network Gateway.
   - `ipv4_enabled` - (Optional) Whether IPv4 is enabled on the peering.
 Defaults to true.
   - `peer_asn` - (Optional) The peer ASN.
   - `primary_peer_address_prefix` - (Optional) The primary address prefix.